mujik99/testTz/readme.md

 enter 'laravel-echo-server init'

-After this command in the root of your project should create a file laravel-echo-server.json open laravel-echo-server.json file in root folder and change
+After this command in the root of your project should create a file laravel-echo-server.json

 npm install --save laravel-echo<br>
 npm install --save socket.io-client<br>